MERYEM-AD/Weather-Dashboard/README.md

 # Extra developing code :

-* If the Traveler entred an unfouned city he will redirect to a 404 page ;
+* If the Traveler entered an unfounded city he will redirect to a 404 page ;

 # GitBash & GitHub: